 We can calculate the prime factorization of a number “n” in O(sqrt(n)) as discussed here.
 But O(sqrt n) method times out when we need to answer multiple queries regarding prime factorization.

-In this article we study an efficient method to calculate the prime factorization using O(n) space and O(log n) time complexity with per-computation allowed.
+In this article, we study an efficient method to calculate the prime factorization using O(n) space and O(log n) time complexity with pre-computation allowed.

 To calculate to smallest prime factor for every number we will use the sieve of eratosthenes.
-In original Sieve, every time we mark a number as not-prime, we store the corresponding smallest prime factor for that number (Refer this article for better understanding).
+In the original Sieve, every time we mark a number as not prime, we store the corresponding smallest prime factor for that number (Refer this article for better understanding).

 Pseudo Code for prime factorization assuming SPFs are computed : PrimeFactors // To store result i = 0 // Index in PrimeFactors while n != 1 : // SPF : smallest prime factor PrimeFactors[i] = SPF[n] i++ n = n / SPF[n]